graphology/graphology/docs/examples.md

 const graph = new UndirectedGraph();

-// The projects's data is a collection of the following structure: const projects = [
+// The projects's data is a collection of the following structure const projects = [
   {
     name: 'Rivia',